 Since the Arduino Uno R3 board normally has to be powered externally via the USB port or the power connector, we have added the Solar Charger Shield V2.2 from the company Seeedstudio.
 This shield is directly attached to the connectors of the Arduino Uno R3 microcontroller board and sits in-between the Arduino board (bottom) and the LoRa/GPS Shield (top).
 A lithium polymer LiPo battery with 3.7V can be attached to the shield.
 The 3.7V of the battery is transformed to 5V as required by the Arduino microcontroller board.
 The battery is automatically recharged when the Arduino board is powered externally (over USB or the power connector).
 Also a photovoltaic panel with 4.8-6V can be attached to the shield to recharge the battery.
 The Solar Charger Shield V2.2 can report the current battery voltage level.
 For that purpose we had to solder a bridge on the shield at the connector marked as 'R7'.
 Over a voltage divider the battery anode is connected to Analog Pin A0 and can be queried using the built-in analog/digital converter.
-The Solar Charger Shield V2.2 is available in German shops for around $12 \in \text{to } 18 \in \mathbb{R}$.
+The Solar Charger Shield V2.2 is available in German shops for around $12 \notin$ to $18 \notin$.

 We have attached a DHT22 sensor to the microcontroller board, which measures air temperature and humidity.
 The minimal time interval between two measurements is 2 seconds.
 All data transfers between the DHT22 and the microcontroller use a single digital line.
 The sensor data pin is attached to a GPIO pin (here: Digital Pin 5) of the microcontroller.
 In addition, a so-called pull-up resistor of 4.7k to 10k Ohm must be connected between the data line and VCC (+3.3V).
 The DHT22 datasheet provides more technical details about the DHT22 Sensor.
 A tutorial on how to use the DHT22 sensor with Arduino microcontrollers is provided here.
-The sensor is available in German shops for around $4 \in 0.00$ to 0.00 to 0.00 to 0.00 to 0.00 to 0.00 to 0.00 microcontrollers is provided here.
+The sensor is available in German shops for around $4 \notin$ to $10 \notin$.